Home | Job Postings | Volunteer

 Time, Location, and Compensation:

-- Specific work term, schedule, start date, and wage compensation will be finalized based on the availability and requirements of wage subsidy funding sources at the candidate's time of application.
+Contract work term, schedule, start date, and wage compensation will be finalized based on the availability and requirements of wage subsidy funding sources at the candidate's time of application.
+This internship is intended to be supported through wage subsidy programs such as Science Horizons or DS4Y.
+These programs prioritize applicants who are between the ages of 15 and 30, are Canadian citizens, permanent residents, or individuals with refugee status, and are not currently receiving EI benefits.
+While preference may be given to candidates who meet these funding criteria, Neuston encourages all qualified individuals to apply, regardless of age or employment insurance status.
 Wage subsidy programs targeted to support this role may provide $20,000 - $30,000 for a six month to one year full-time work term (minimum 30 hours per week).

 Interested?